piotrszymaniec/Looty-ref/README.md

   Other:
  - [ ] experiment with icons for every row/ or for row with Jewels
  - [ ] I have discovered [Semantic UI](https://github.com/Semantic-Org/Semantic-UI) and its counterpart in React - I'm in Love <3 (was thinking, how the heck will I style this redesign thing ...) ... hmm is it worth using in here?

+ ### UX part
+ - Think about making look'n feel of looty API to be straight familiar to old PoE gamer.
+What it means that UI has to have known elements of usability of popular PoE tools: PoB, pathofexile.com/trade/, poe.trade, PoETradeMacro.
+Then its less of inventing the wheel.
+ - Consistency between elements usage, like: column filter auto-completion, so other input boxes should have it if its **comfortable** for user.